 Due to its proximity to the Equator, Bali experiences a considerably even climate with average daily temperatures which typically range between 20 to 33 °C throughout the year.
 The monsoon season in Bali runs from December to March.
 The best time to visit Bali is essentially between April and October, the island’s dry season.

 There are 3 ways to get to Bali: plane, boat, and bus.
 The most popular way to get to Bali is by plane, flying into the Ngurah Rai International Airport or Denpasar International Airport.
 This is the only Bali airport (yes it has two names) and is located in Denpasar.

 Getting to Bali by boat is also an option with the most common route being from Java.
 It is a common way for travelers to travel between the two major islands.
 Lastly, (but not a great option if you have only 7 days in Bali) you can take the bus from Java’s capital of Jakarta which takes 23 hours.

 Getting around Bali is easy and you have a few options.
 Unfortunately, there is no public transport in Bali so you will have to rely on private drivers and apps to find cars and drivers or rent a scooter.

-The best part about it that it never takes more than 2 hours to get between destinations in Bali.
+The best part about it is that it never takes more than 2 hours to get between destinations in Bali.

 To get from the airport to where you are staying it is best to have a transfer booked ahead of time before you get to Bali.
-Private airport transfers are very affordable which can be booked online.
+Private airport transfers are very affordable and can be booked online.
 Many hotels and accommodations should offer transfers too.

 Blue Bird Taxis are the main and trusted taxi company in Bali.
 There are some shuttles available, mostly from Ubud that are a cheaper shared option.
 If you are taking a boat to the Nusa Islands, Lombok or the Gili Islands then transportation is usually organized and included in the price.